Brian Loughnane: Business

 Loughnane is a business and political strategic advisor who works closely with major corporations, business leaders and associations and political leaders in Australia and overseas.
 His particular focus is the intersection of policy and politics at a time of political and community ferment.

-Personal
+Personal life

 Loughnane is married to Peta Credlin, the former Chief of Staff to Tony Abbott, former Prime Minister of Australia.

 He became an Officer in the Order of Australia on Australia Day 2018.